Keith LeBlanc

 Keith LeBlanc (November 10, 1954 – April 4, 2024) was an American drummer and record producer who was a member of the bands Little Axe and Tackhead.

 His record "No Sell Out" was one of the first sample-based releases.
-The song was a success, charting at No. 60 on the UK Singles Chart, and becoming the single of the week for several major music publications.
+The song was a moderate success, charting at No. 60 on the UK singles chart, and becoming the single of the week for several major music publications.
 His career started out on Sugar Hill Records recording with hip hop pioneers Grandmaster Flash and Melle Mel, and released several singles on and was a studio musician for Tommy Boy Records.
 He is also featured on several tracks on the album Pretty Hate Machine by Nine Inch Nails.
 He had his own record label on which he released music, samples records, and experiments.

 Early life

 LeBlanc was born in Bristol, Connecticut, in 1954 and grew up there.
 He got his start playing drums after seeing Ringo Starr from the Beatles on TV.
 After showing an early interest and focus, his parents bought him a practice pad, and he joined the orchestra in school.
 A drummer in school encouraged his early interest, inspiring him to cobble together a makeshift kit, which he played along to records on his father's HiFi system.
 He performed his first show at 14 after being snuck into the club by his older bandmates.